btroncone/learn-rxjs/concepts/operator-imports.md

 }
 ```

-This is method is generally *OK* for private projects and modules, the issue arises when you are using these imports in say, an [npm](https://www.npmjs.com/) package or library to be consumed throughout your organization.
+This method is generally *OK* for private projects and modules, the issue arises when you are using these imports in say, an [npm](https://www.npmjs.com/) package or library to be consumed throughout your organization.

 ### A Quick Example